stojkovic-a/Elixir-tutorial/README_ENG.md

     ]
   end
   ```

+## Alternative technologies:

+**Why Elixir?**

+Several technologies are available for building distributed fault-tolerant systems, including:
+  * Akka (Scala): A toolkit for building concurrent, distributed, and fault-tolerant applications using the actor model on the Java Virtual Machine, but its syntax and fault-tolerance patterns are more complex and less intuitive and also Elixir processes are more lightweight.
+  * Golang: Provides goroutiens for lightweight concurrency, but lacks built-in support for dsitributed supervision and fault recovery.
+  * Node.js with clustering: Enables scaling acroess multiple processes but requires additional libraries for fault tolerance.

+Elixir stads out due to:

+  * Its tight integration with the BEAM virtual machine, which is optimized for concurrency and fault tolerance.
+  * A developer-friendly syntax and built-in tools for handling failures through Supervisors and GenServers.
+  * A strong ecosytem for distributed programming.

+Therefore Elixir stands out as a choice for scenarios where reliability, scalability, and fault recovery are of critical importance.

+---

 > [!NOTE]
 > Finally the author of this Elixir tutorial strongly suggests watching the following Elixir demonstration video as it provides great insights in Elixir capabilities: